akgmage/data-structures-and-algorithms/README.md

 The efficiency of algorithms is important.
 Usually, it is easy to design an algorithm that solves the problem slowly, but the real challenge is to invent a fast algorithm.
 The time complexity of an algorithm estimates how much time the algorithm will use for some input.
 The idea is to represent the efficiency as a function whose parameter is the size of the input.
 By calculating the time complexity, we can find out whether the algorithm is fast enough without implementing it.

+## Calculation rules

+The time complexity of an algorithm is denoted `O(...)` where the three dots represent some function.
+Usually, the variable n denotes the input size.
+For example, if the input is an array of numbers, n will be the size of the array, and if the input is a string, n will be the length of the string.

 # Data structures

 A data structure is a way to store data in the memory of a computer.
 It is